The innovative system for monitoring the surface temperature of moulds during die-casting.

 No process changes are required when TTV monitoring system is installed.
 The cycle time is not extended and there are no machine stops.

-TTV allows cycle time improvements: as the temperature distribution is known beforehand, lubrication and air blowing can be optimised and reduced as expected.
+TTV allows cycle time improvements: as the temperature distribution is known beforehand, lubrication and air blowing can be optimised and reduced.

 Marposs TTV is intuitive and user-friendly.

 Monitoring operations can be conducted immediately without any in-depth process knowledge being required.
-The Operator, in fact, can count on a touch screen interface on which all the useful data to monitor the process are displayed at a glance.
+The Operator is provided with a touch screen interface, where all the useful data to monitor the process are displayed at a glance.

 The screen provides four images - two for each Infrared Camera - with the visual temperature alarms covering up to ten Regions of Interest (RoI) .